Meat Industry Act 1993 (review)

 - refuse to approve a person or body to be an approved inspection service

-- impose or vary a restriction relating to the suitability of persons to conduct a required audit of a quality assurance program of a declared facility.
+- impose or vary a restriction about a person's suitability to conduct a required audit of a declared facility's quality assurance program.

 Cases we can't help with